mission

 (Please check back soon for my detailed descriptions of our board members!)

-• BriAnne Hutchinson - Executive Director , salaried position at $2000/mo.
+• BriAnne Hall - Executive Director , MS, LPCC salaried position at $2000/mo.

 • Adam Walker Hall, DO ~ Director of Operations, volunteer